Ultimate State College Real Estate Investing Guide for 2026

 Housing

-In State College, the median home market worth is , while the median in the state is , and the national median market worth is .
+In State College, the median home market worth is , while the state median is , and the nation's median market worth is .

-Looking at the rental business, State College has a median gross rent of .
-The state’s median is , and the median gross rent throughout the United States is .
+Regarding the rental business, State College has a median gross rent of .
+The same indicator in the state is , with a countrywide gross median of .

-The rate of homes that are resided in by renters in State College is .
-The whole state’s renter occupancy percentage is .
-The comparable percentage in the US across the board is .
+The percentage of residential real estate units that are inhabited by renters in State College is .
+The whole state's renter occupancy rate is .
+The corresponding rate in the nation overall is .

-The rate of occupied homes and apartments in State College is , and the rate of unoccupied single-family and multi-family units is .
+The rate of occupied homes and apartments in State College is , and the rate of empty houses and multi-family units is .

 State College Rent & Ownership